Jeep Liberty (KJ): Government/Fleet use

 Even though no special Jeep Liberty was introduced in 2002 for police use, police and rental agencies continue to purchase it for fleet use.
-Most are equipped with the 3.7L "Power-Tech" V6 Engine that produces 210 horsepower mated to a 4-Speed Automatic Transmission, however, some fleet Liberties used a 2.4L I4 Engine that produced about 150 horsepower with a 4-Speed Automatic Transmission.
+Most are equipped with the 3.7L "Power-Tech" V6 Engine that produces 210 horsepower, mated to a 4-Speed Automatic Transmission; however, some fleet Liberties used a 2.4L I4 Engine that produced about 150 horsepower with a 4-Speed Automatic Transmission.
 In 2008, when the Jeep Liberty was fully redesigned, the I4 engine was dropped, and the V6 engine was the only engine choice, as was the 4-Speed Automatic Transmission.
 Most fleet and government Liberties also use either the Selec-Trac or Selec-Trac II 4WD Systems, but some Liberties used 2WD.

 Since it was introduced in April 2001 as a 2002 Model Year vehicle to the time it was discontinued in 2007, the Liberty KJ also found its way into rental car fleets.
 Most rental Liberty KJ's were the V6-powered Sport models with automatic transmissions and 4WD.

 International versions

 Numerous versions were available in markets outside the U.S. and Canada.

 Early-2002 through mid-2003 model year CRDs were equipped with a 2.5lt VM Motori Diesel producing 105 kW and 343 Nm.
-An external wastegated turbo was standard and the engine was available only with a manual transmission.
+An external wastegated turbo was standard, and the engine was available only with a manual transmission.

-A commercial Cherokee version with 2.5 CRD engine and five-speed transmission rated at 34.4 mpgimp has a completely flat cargo area (the rear seat area has a carpeted full-length galvanized metal floor) and the rear quarter glass and rear door glass is replaced with fixed body colored aluminum panels (the front doors have power windows).
-For additional cargo security a removable floor to ceiling metal and mesh bulkhead is optional.
-In European markets, VAT registered buyers can claim back the tax paid as this qualifies as a Commercial Vehicle.
+A commercial Cherokee version with a 2.5 CRD engine and a five-speed transmission rated at 34.4 mpgimp has a completely flat cargo area (the rear seat area has a carpeted full-length galvanized metal floor) and the rear quarter glass and rear door glass are replaced with fixed body colored aluminum panels (the front doors have power windows).
+For additional cargo security, a removable floor-to-ceiling metal and mesh bulkhead is optional.
+In European markets, VAT-registered buyers can claim back the tax paid as this qualifies as a Commercial Vehicle.